 While learning about various doula certifying programs and institutions, I started to learn more and more about the different types of doulas and the roles that they play in a family's life.
-Typically, a doula provides non-judgmental, unbiased support and care for new mothers and their families.
+Typically, a doula provides non-judgmental, unbiased support and care for new parents and their families.
 As doulas become more essential to parents all over the world, I wanted to share the many options the doula community provides.
 Here are several roles where doulas can give support:

-*Adoption doula: Adoption and/or foster doulas will often support both the birth mother and the adopting/foster family.
+Adoption doula: Adoption and/or foster doulas will often support both the birthing person and the adopting/foster family.
 They sometimes serve as a liaison between the two families.
 These doulas provide the birth mother with many educational resources prior to her birth, support her through labor as her birth doula, guide her after birth and be a part of the birth mother's ongoing support system.
 The doula can then assist the adopting/fostering family in preparing for their baby and help them through the journey of receiving and bonding with their new baby.

 Bereavement doula: Usually a doula helps families adjust to life with their new baby.
 Miscarriage or loss doulas are often women who have experienced this themselves, and make themselves available to provide emotional, physical, and informational support to women and families processing these losses.
 Like other doulas, they have specialized knowledge and resources for support, and can also provide the services of a postpartum doula to help grieving families through the healing process.

-End of life (death) doula: Some women have taken steps to become a doula for older people who are experiencing health crises, or have little time left on earth.
+End of life (Death) doula: Some women have taken steps to become a doula for older people who are experiencing health crises, or have little time left on earth.
 This doula may spend many hours providing companionship, conversation, comfort and encouragement to someone in their last days or hours.
 End of life doulas are beginning to become more mainstream in America.

-*Postpartum doula: A postpartum doula is a temporary family care giver and an expert in normal adjustment.
+Postpartum doula: A postpartum doula is a temporary family care giver and an expert in normal adjustment.
 We are trained specifically to help with the many changes that families experience following the birth of a baby.
 Postpartum doulas assist families for up to 12 weeks and sometimes longer.
-Some postpartum doulas, like me, offer bed rest doula services to mothers who may have pregnancy complications or a high risk pregnancy.
-The mother would have a companion and helper until she is ready to give birth.
+Some postpartum doulas, like me, offer bed rest doula services to pregnant bodies who may have pregnancy complications or a high risk pregnancy.
+The pregnant person would have a companion and helper until they are ready to give birth.